google/wireit/README.md

   - The `files` of all transitive dependencies must not have changed.
   - All transitive dependencies must have `files` defined (can be empty).

-## Deleting output
+## Cleaning output

-Wireit can automatically delete output from previous runs before executing a script.
-This is helpful for ensuring that every build is free from outdated files created in previous runs from source files that have since been deleted.
+Wireit can automatically delete output files from previous runs before executing a script.
+This is helpful for ensuring that every build is clean and free from outdated files created in previous runs from source files that have since been removed.

-To enable output deletion, configure the output files for each script by specifying [glob patterns](#glob-patterns) in the `wireit.<script>.output` list:
+To enable output cleaning, configure the output files for each script by specifying [glob patterns](#glob-patterns) in the `wireit.<script>.output` list:

 ```json